Toward Realistic Models in $T^2/\mathbb{Z}_2$ Flux Compactification: Introduction

 This paper is organized as follows.
-In Section \ref{sec:2}, we review 6d models compactified on $T^2$ and $T^2/\mathbb{Z}_2$ and the index theorem derived from each model.
-In Section \ref{sec:3}, we impose some conditions on Yukawa couplings in $T^2/\mathbb{Z}_2$ models to obtain more realistic models and investigate allowed patterns of winding numbers at fixed points.
-Section \ref{sec:4} is devoted to conclusion.
+In Section \ref{sec:2}, we review 6d models compactified on $T^2/\mathbb{Z}_2$ with magnetic flux and see that configurations of models are determined by winding numbers at the fixed points.
+In Section \ref{sec:3}, we require the existance of the generations and Yukawa coupling in magnetized $T^2/\mathbb{Z}_2$ models to constrain configurations by a geometry of winding numbers at fixed points.
+Section \ref{sec:4} is devoted to conclusion and discussion.